aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-document/find-and-replace/_index.md

 <img src="after-applying-footer-string-replacement.png" alt="after-applying-footer-string-replacement-aspose-words-java" style="width:600px"/>

-## Ignore Text During Find and Replace
+## Ignore Text During Find and Replace {#ignore-text-during-find-and-replace}

 While applying the find and replace operation, you can ignore certain segments of the text.
 So, certain parts of the text can be excluded from the search, and the find and replace can be applied only to the remaining parts.

-Aspose.Words provides a few find and replace properties for ignoring text such as [IgnoreDeleted](https://apireference.aspose.com/words/java/com.aspose.words/findreplaceoptions#IgnoreDeleted), [IgnoreFields](https://apireference.aspose.com/words/java/com.aspose.words/findreplaceoptions#IgnoreFields), [IgnoreFootnotes](https://apireference.aspose.com/words/java/com.aspose.words/findreplaceoptions#IgnoreFootnotes), and [IgnoreInserted](https://apireference.aspose.com/words/java/com.aspose.words/findreplaceoptions#IgnoreInserted).
+Aspose.Words provides numerous find and replace properties for ignoring text such as [IgnoreDeleted](https://apireference.aspose.com/words/java/com.aspose.words/findreplaceoptions#IgnoreDeleted), [IgnoreFields](https://apireference.aspose.com/words/java/com.aspose.words/findreplaceoptions#IgnoreFields), [IgnoreFootnotes](https://apireference.aspose.com/words/java/com.aspose.words/findreplaceoptions#IgnoreFootnotes), and [IgnoreInserted](https://apireference.aspose.com/words/java/com.aspose.words/findreplaceoptions#IgnoreInserted).

 The following code example shows how to ignore text inside delete revisions:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-find_replace-IgnoreText-IgnoreTextInsideDeleteRevisions.java" >}}

-## Customize Find and Replace Operation
+## Manage Find and Replace Operation {#customize-find-and-replace-operation}

-Aspose.Words provides multiple different [properties](https://apireference.aspose.com/words/java/com.aspose.words/FindReplaceOptions) to find and replace text such as applying specific format with [ApplyFont](https://apireference.aspose.com/words/java/com.aspose.words/findreplaceoptions#ApplyFont) and [ApplyParagraphFormats](https://apireference.aspose.com/words/java/com.aspose.words/findreplaceoptions#ApplyParagraphFormat) properties, using substitutions in replacement patterns with [UseSubstitutions](https://apireference.aspose.com/words/java/com.aspose.words/findreplaceoptions#UseSubstitutions) property, and others.
+Aspose.Words provides many different [properties](https://apireference.aspose.com/words/java/com.aspose.words/FindReplaceOptions) to find and replace text such as applying specific format with [ApplyFont](https://apireference.aspose.com/words/java/com.aspose.words/findreplaceoptions#ApplyFont) and [ApplyParagraphFormats](https://apireference.aspose.com/words/java/com.aspose.words/findreplaceoptions#ApplyParagraphFormat) properties, using substitutions in replacement patterns with [UseSubstitutions](https://apireference.aspose.com/words/java/com.aspose.words/findreplaceoptions#UseSubstitutions) property, and others.

 The following code example shows how to highlight a specific word in your document: